-A postgraduate programme in Engineering Technology is offered by the Faculty in conjunction with the Department of Agricultural and Food Engineering leading to the Degree of MSc(Agr) by Mode II.
-Entry requirements are as for the MSc(Agr) Mode II degree.
+Postgraduate programmes in Engineering Technology are offered by the Faculty, in conjunction with the Department of Agricultural and Food Engineering, leading to the degree of MSc(Agr) Mode II or to a Higher Diploma in Engineering Technology.
+Entry requirements for both programmes are as for the MSc(Agr) Mode II degree.

-The programme is designed to provide a comprehensive understanding of the engineering technology involved in food processing and manufacture, food production and natural resources.
+The programmes are designed to provide a comprehensive understanding of the engineering technology involved in food processing and manufacture, environmental technology, mechanisation, information technology and bioresources.